Is The Zercher Squat For Pussies?

-In a proper front squat (when you keep your torso upright), the barbell remains over the center of the base of support.
-In a back squat it is more toward the rear of the base of support, and in a Zercher squat the bar is more forward; it is toward the front of the base of support, sometimes out of the base of support completely.
+In a proper front squat (when you keep your torso upright), the barbell remains over the centre of the base of support.
+In a back squat, it is more toward the rear of the base of support, and in a Zercher squat the bar is more forward; it is toward the front of the base of support, sometimes out of the base of support completely.

 So right off the bat, the Zercher puts the bar in a position that drastically increases the demand on the core.
 Even one inch makes a huge difference in tension.

 On top of that, because the bar is held in the crook of your elbows it will tend to try to “pull your torso forward and down”.
 Preventing that also dramatically increases core contraction.